federgraph/RiggVar-RG38/README.md

 The drawings can be used to produce screen shots for the documentation.
 To add a new drawing is supposed to be easy.

+RotaForm2 for RG38 is based on the documentation drawings.

 ## How to build

 The following IDE versions should be good to build the project:
-- IDE 10.3.3 Rio
+- IDE 10.3 Rio
-- IDE 10.2.3 Tokyo
+- IDE 10.2 Tokyo
-- IDE 10.1.2 Berlin (currently used)
+- IDE 10.1 Berlin (currently used)

-You need to [recreate the dproj](doc/How-to-recreate-the-dproj.md) file (Delphi Project File) and fix project options.
+Please read my comments on how to [recreate the dproj](doc/How-to-recreate-the-dproj.md) file (Delphi Project File) and how to fix project options in recreated dproj file.

 ## How to use a build of the app

 The executable - RG38.exe - can be used standalone on any current Windows 10 machine.

 There is no database and no files are saved by default.
-The app can be run from a USB stick.

 ## Download published app from the Store